 Tzatziki

-My favorite part of the gyro is the tzatziki.
 If you’re not familiar with tzatziki, it’s a creamy, cucumber-y, savory sauce that goes on top of a gyro (basically, a pita filled with Greek-seasoned lamb or chicken).
 But guess what?
 You can also dip vegetables, pita wedges, crackers, or flatbread in it.
 I had some of this on hand a little while back and made a roasted vegetable pizza and dipped the pizza in it and it was awesome.
-You could even use it as a salad dressing–super versatile and healthy.
+You could even use it as a salad dressing– it’s super versatile!

 Tzatziki-1